DeepPatel2412/Sepolia-RPC-Setup/README.md

 ------------------------------------------

 ## 🚀 Quick Start & Management Guide
-### INITIAL SYNC WILL TAKE 1-3 DAYS depending on your specs and SSD/Network Speed, Until than you won't be able to use the rpc after setup .
+### Initial sync will take upto 1-3 Days depending on your SSD/Network Speed and other specs ,
+Until than you won't be able to use the rpc after setup .
 **To install, run:**
 ```
 bash <(curl -fsSL https://raw.githubusercontent.com/DeepPatel2412/Sepolia-RPC-Setup/main/sepolia-RPC-setup)